 What is a bridging loan?

 A bridging loan is a short term loan or mortgage, secured against a property.
-The duration is normally less than 12 months.
+The duration is normally 3 to 36 months.

 Commonly used by property developers and investors but also well known as a ‘chain breaker‘.

 Bridging loans are fast.
 Once approved you could have your funds in just a few days.